MaryKroustali/Thriftie_marketplace/README.md

 - visit home page
 - ceate account
 - login/logout
-- visit their profile and edit their info
+- access user profile and edit their info
-- view list products by category
+- view list of products by category
 - view more info about each product
 - search for products
 - review a seller
 - add/remove products from cart
-- checkout and complete payment form
+- checkout and payment
 - add products to their favorites list
 - sell a product
 - view order history/sold history